 Keep updated on the socials, and share our work with everyone you know.

 Psssst: what NOT to do... send us pads.
 We still can’t work with large groups of volunteers to process physical donations of pads at our storage unit – meaning that right now we have a veritable pad mountain at Safestore, and not enough resource to unpack, sort and distribute them.
 So whilst we love pads and we love you, please don’t send us physical donations, as we simply can’t handle them.
 Thank you!

-Thank you so bloody much for your support and hard work.
+Thank you so bloody much for your support .
 It is very much appreciated.

 (If you're able to)

-Individuals we work with, who we are already in contact with, are welcome to access us on an individual basis to receive products for their household or themselves, and we will deliver online, wherever possible.
-They can pick up from Safestore.
+Individuals we work with, and whom we are already in contact with, are welcome to access us on an individual basis to receive products for their household or themselves, and we will deliver online, wherever possible.
+They can also pick up from Safestore TWYN Collection if able.

-Those who are unable to purchase products in shops due to low stock levels, or who are in financial hardship as a result of the pandemic, may also access the TWYN service.
+Those who are unable to purchase products in shops due to low stock levels, or who are in financial hardship as a result of the pandemic, may also request products.

-Our TWYN service will extend to anyone, but with the request that if you are able - now or later - please donate to BGP.
+Our product donations service will extend to anyone, but with the request that if you are able - now or later - please donate to BGP.

-Please note that Alix works part-time, and also has her little children at home, so please allow plenty of time for her to respond!
-You can also send any questions to me personally, at firstname.lastname@example.org.
+Please note that Alix works part-time, so please allow plenty of time for her to respond!

 Please feel free to share this with anyone who may need it.